Ian19/Arminia/README.md

 The following geometry and science content is available:
 - The 64 Tetrahedron Grid Information Sysem has content and can be accessed through the 3D Viewer
 - The Circle, Vesica Piscis and The Triquetra Skills are complete and can be accessed through the 2D Skill Viewer
-- The Schwarzschild Proton Paper by Nassim Harramein is 90% complete with the CAS
+- The Schwarzschild Proton Paper by Nassim Harramein is complete and can be stepped through the CAS

 The following features are either not functioning or incomplete:
 - persistent achievements